pinguinstall/gwhl/README.md

   This library has been partly developed during projects financially supported by ESA under grant 4000115263/15/NL/IB and the BMWi grant 50QG1402 awarded by the DLR.

+## installation
+* Get a copy of GNU GSL ([https://www.gnu.org/software/gsl/]), either by manual installation or via your distribution.
+* Set the GSLDIR variable in the GWHL Makefile to this installation of GSL
+* Adapt the rest of the Makefile to your needs
+* make
+* the resulting libGWHelper.so can be used as needed